UPPMAX/R-matlab-julia-HPC/docs/julia/isolatedJulia.rst

    - How to install packages?
    - How to work with isolated environments?
-   - How to check for and use the UPPMAX pre-installed packages?
+   - How to check for and use the pre-installed packages?

 .. objectives::

    - Give a general *theoretical* introduction to isolated environments
    - Show how to install own packages
-   - Show how to check for Julia packages at UPPMAX
+   - Show how to check for site-installed Julia packages

 .. admonition:: Julia packages and environments

-   - Julia **packages broaden the use of Julia** considerably!
+   - Julia **packages** significantly expand Julia's usability!
    - Instead of writing code yourself there may be others that have done the same!
    - Isolated environments solve a couple of problems: